andreasbm/readme/README.md

 ### I already have a large README file - I don't have time to rewrite everything!

 No problem at all!
-Your first step can be to rename your `README.md` to `blueprint.md` and run `node_modules/.bin/readme`.
+Your first step can be to rename your `README.md` to `blueprint.md` and run `node_modules/.bin/readme generate`.
 Already then your README should now be well-formatted.
 Then you can slowly replace the contents when you have time.
 The low-hanging fruit would be to add the table of contents and license using respectively the `{{ template:toc }}` and `{{ template:license }}` templates.

 ### How can I support you?